naslakboss/MealooApp/README.md

 ## Setup

- In order to add data to database application requires HTTP client, f.e Postman
+ In order to add data to database application requires HTTP client -> Postman <br>
+ Due to the development of the application, security is disabled.

 ## Technologies